dotnet/performance/docs/benchmarkdotnet.md

 ### Running In Process

-Sometimes the easiest way to run the benchmarks against local build of any non-AOT .NET Runtime is to copy all the files into one place, build the app with `csc` and just run the executable.
+Sometimes the easiest way to run the benchmarks against the local build of any non-AOT .NET Runtime is to copy all the files into one place, build the app with `csc` and just run the executable.

 If you want to run the benchmarks in the same process, without creating a dedicated executable and process-level isolation, please use `--inProcess` (or just `-i`).